Significant disability definition

 Significant disability means medically verifiable physical symptoms and\or conditions directly attributable to the surgical symphysiotomy or pubiotomy and which have had a serious and debilitating effect on the Applicant’s quality of life and include, but are not confined to, pelvic instability, pelvic pain, dyspareunia, urinary incontinence, back pain, pain on walking which continued for more than three years after the surgical symphysiotomy or pubiotomy.”

-Significant disability means the inability of the Executive to substantially perform his duties under this Agreement by reason of any physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than six months.
-If there is any dispute between the parties as to whether the Executive suffers from a significant Disability, the Company shall select or approve a physician whose determination of that issue shall bind the parties hereto.
+Significant disability means the inability of the Employee to substantially perform his duties under this Agreement by reason of any physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than six months.
+If there is any dispute between the parties as to whether the Employee suffers from a significant Disability, the Company shall select or approve a physician whose determination of that issue shall bind the parties hereto.

 Significant disability means a severe physical, mental, cognitive, or sensory impairment that